biopragmatics/oquat/docs/invalids/prefix/wormbase.md

 ## `wbbt`: C. elegans Gross Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `wbbt`.
+Identifiers for this prefix are given incorrectly in `wbbt`.
+See the [GitHub repository](https://github.com/obophenotype/c-elegans-gross-anatomy-ontology).

 | external_xref      |   usages_count | usages                                                                                                                                                                                                                                                                       |
 |--------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|